Demonstration of the trapped-ion quantum-CCD computer architecture

-Simultaneous RB is performed with single and two-qubit gates to measure the performance in each gate zone with $N=4$ qubits.
-We also generalized the single-qubit simultaneous RB method~\cite{Gambetta12} to two-qubits to detect cross-talk errors.
-As described in detail in the Methods section, this benchmark works by performing RB tests separately in each zone, then simultaneously in the two zones and extracting addressability and correlation error signals.
-As summarized in Table \ref{tab:crosstalk} and Fig. \ref{fig:correlations}, we find the cross-talk errors to be negligible in this system, highlighting another advantage of the QCCD architecture using spatially separated interaction zones addressed by localized laser beams.
+We characterize the performance of the SQ and TQ gates (absent of interzone transport) via RB.
+We also generalize the SQ simultaneous RB method~\cite{Gambetta12} to TQ operations to detect crosstalk errors.
+As described in the Methods section, this benchmark compares the results of RB tests performed separately in each zone versus simultaneously in the two zones.
+As summarized in Table \ref{tab:crosstalk} and Fig. \ref{fig:correlations}, we find the crosstalk errors to be $<0.1\times10^{-3}$ per gate and consistent with zero to within the measurement uncertainty, highlighting the benefit of one the central design features of the QCCD architecture: using spatially separated gate zones addressed by localized laser beams.

-Splitting and spatially isolating ion crystals enable measurement of a single qubit in the middle of a circuit without damaging the quantum information stored in the other qubits.
-Recently, the NIST group demonstrated mid-circuit measurements through a teleported CNOT gate circuit \cite{Wan19}, which we use as our algorithmic benchmark for this primitive.
-As described in the Methods section, quantum gate teleportation is a protocol for applying a gate between a pair of remote data qubits~\cite{Plenio2000} and requires entangling operations, mid-circuit measurements, and classically-conditioned quantum gates - all of which are necessary for quantum error correction.
-The protocol uses four qubits and through a combination of three entangling operations, two mid-circuit measurements and two measurement conditioned single-qubit operations, the protocol executes a quantum CNOT gate between two qubits that never directly interact with each other.
-By evaluating all four input states in two different bases (eight total input states), we lower bound the fidelity of the operation to be $F_{\rm avg}\ge0.899(6)$.
-This constitutes the first demonstration of a full-stack quantum computer capable of high-fidelity mid-circuit measurement and feedback operations.
+Mid-circuit measurements that preserve the quantum information stored in other qubits have been achieved in ion trap quantum computing experiments by splitting and spatially isolating ion crystals ~\cite{Barrett04} as well as by using an ancilla ion species ~\cite{Negnevitsky18, Wan19}.
+Our architecture uses the former approach and we demonstrate this capability at the system level by performing a teleported CNOT gate circuit as in Ref.~\cite{Wan19}.
+Quantum gate teleportation is a protocol for applying a gate between a pair of remote qubits~\cite{Plenio2000} requiring entangling operations, mid-circuit measurements, and classically-conditioned quantum gates - all of which are necessary for quantum error correction.
+The protocol uses four qubits and through a combination of three entangling operations, two mid-circuit measurements and two measurement-conditioned SQ operations, executes a quantum CNOT gate between two qubits that never directly interact with each other (see Methods).
+By evaluating all four input states in two different bases (eight total input states), we bound the fidelity of the operation to be $F_{\rm avg}\ge0.899(6)$.

-Quantum volume (QV) is a full-circuit benchmark dependent on qubit number, gate fidelity and connectivity, and attempts to estimate the effective power of the quantum computer~\cite{Cross19} and is sensitive to errors that may be missed by component benchmarks.
-A QV test consists of running random $O(N)$ depth circuits with $N$ qubits, as shown in Fig.~\ref{fig:qv}a for $N=4$.
-The circuits are then classically simulated, and the measured outputs are tested against the heavy-outcome criteria.
-If the circuits pass this test $2/3$ of the time with two sigma confidence, then the system is said to have $\text{QV}=2^N$.